a-r-d/a-r-d.github.io/_posts/2023-06-08-semantic-search-and-unsupervised-learning-powering-saymore-ai.markdown

 Specifically the "high dimensional semantic vectors" producd by the openAI `text-embedding-ada-002` model ([here](https://platform.openai.com/docs/guides/embeddings)) which allows a user to bulk submit sets of text and it returns vectors for each set of text with 1536 dimensions.

-When use with a vector database (e.g. [Pinecone](https://www.pinecone.io/) or [Weaviate](https://weaviate.io/)) you can do similarity searches by comparing vectors using cosine similarity (or some other strategy) and then you because these are semantic vectors (meaning relationships are based on the actual meaning of words and phrases) you are able do searches that pull out vectors that **mean** similar things.
+When used with a vector database (e.g. [Pinecone](https://www.pinecone.io/) or [Weaviate](https://weaviate.io/)) you can do similarity searches by comparing vectors using cosine similarity (or some other strategy) and then you because these are semantic vectors (meaning relationships are based on the actual meaning of words and phrases) you are able do searches that pull out vectors that **mean** similar things.

 Unlike simple keyword searches, doing searches on semantic vector datasets can be deeply satisfying in how it can pull back strikingly relevant results based on the meaning of words, rather than just dumbly matching keywords.